GDMF500R - Other computer accessories SONY - Free user manual and instructions

 Adjusting the quality of the picture (SCREEN)

-The SCREEN settings allow you to adjust the quality of the picture by controlling the moir and landing.
+The SCREEN settings allow you to adjust the quality of the picture by controlling the moiré and landing.

-• If elliptical or wavy patterns appear on the screen, cancel the moir.
+- If elliptical or wavy patterns appear on the screen, cancel the moiré.

 The CANCEL MOIRE and MOIRE ADJUST settings are stored in memory for the current input signal.
 All other settings are stored in memory for all input signals.